Belichick wins 300th, perfect Patriots beat Browns 27-13

-Belichick sits behind only Don Shula (347) and George Halas (324) on the NFL’s all-time list.
+Belichick sits behind only Don Shula (347) and George Halas (324) on the NFL’s all-time win list.

-“Fortunately I didn’t play in any of those games,” Belichick said.
-“I was a part of those, but honestly, players win games in this league and I’ve been fortunate to coach a lot of great ones.”

 The Patriots improved to 8-0 for the third time in team history and the first time since 2015, when they started 10-0.
 The Browns have lost three straight games.